mergesort/Bodega/README.md

 ### Getting Started

 Bodega provides two types of storage primitives for you, `StorageEngine` and `ObjectStorage`.
 A `StorageEngine` writes `Data` to a persistence layer, while `ObjectStorage ` works with Swift types that conform to `Codable`.
 A `StorageEngine` can save items to disk, SQLite, or even your own database, while `ObjectStorage` offers a unified layer over `StorageEngine`s, providing a single API for saving objects to any `StorageEngine` you choose. `Bodega` offers `DiskStorageEngine` and `SQLiteStorageEngine` by default, or you can even build a `StorageEngine` based on your app's server or a service like CloudKit if you want a simple way to interface with your API.
 You can even compose storage engines to create a complex data pipeline that hits your API and saves items into a database, all in one API call.
-The possibilities are endless.
+The possibilities are endless!

 ---